f5devcentral/access-labs/class1/module1/lab03.rst

     |image034|

 #.
-The policy should now look like below
+The policy should now look like the one below

     |image035|